bwconrad/decoder-denoising/README.md

 - `--model.arch` can be one of `unet, unetplusplus, manet, linknet, fpn, pspnet, deeplabv3, deeplabv3plus, pan`.
 - `--model.encoder` can be any from the list [here](https://smp.readthedocs.io/en/latest/encoders.html).
 - `configs/` contains example configuration files which can be run with `python train.py --config path/to/config`.
-- Run `python train.py --help` for a list and description for all options.
+- Run `python train.py --help` to get descriptions for all the options.